airwuu/dotfiles/README.md

 $ git clone https://gitlab.com/toxocious/dotfiles.git
 ```

+## Notice
+**Do NOT run the installation script as an administrator.**

+Doing so will cause directories to potentially be created in the wrong place.

 Ths install script will likely take several minutes.

 The installer will create symlinks and overwrite existing files.